OJBright/OJBright/README.md

 | **Version Control** | `Git & GitHub` |
 | **OS / Environment** | `Linux` (CLI-first) · Docker/Singularity |

----

-## Current Projects

-- **Review Paper:** _“Current State of Cancer Genomics Research in Uganda: Promises for the Future”_
-- **Molecular Surveillance:** Zoonotic-pathogen profiling at a national park.
-- **Pangenomics:** _“Breast-cancer mutations in a pan-genomics era – Is it time to switch our reference genome?”_
-- _Ongoing up-skilling_: Nextflow, protein engineering, advanced ML for omics.

----

 ## Contacts and Socials